HED V87 - Nutrition » Fall 2021 » Exam 2

 Oxygen-containing molecules that can damage cells and possibly contribute to the increased risk of certain chronic diseases are called

-A. antioxidants.
+A. supplements.

 C. phytochemicals.